Growing Together Initiative

 – Kathleen Patel, The Bullying Epidemic – the guide to arm you for the fight.

-The result of a survey conducted in 2001 ranked Community Education as the most important Service Need in San Luis Obispo County to help address issues of stigma and discrimination for the Lesbian, Gay, Bisexual, Transgender, Questioning, Intersex, Allies (LGBTQIA) community.
+The result of a survey conducted in 2001 ranked Community Education as the most important Service Need in San Luis Obispo County to help address issues of stigma and discrimination for the Lesbian, Gay, Bisexual, Transgender, Queer/Questioning (LGBTQ) community.

-In order to identify the issues and service needs of the local LGBTQI community, the Growing Together Advisory Committee developed and administered a Community Survey.
+In order to identify the issues and service needs of the local LGBTQ community, the Growing Together Advisory Committee developed and administered a Community Survey.
 The Survey was administered in 2001, 2008, and most recently in 2014.
 You can see the complete report about his latest survey by clicking here.
-Along with identifying service needs, the Survey has provided a method for gathering information about the health and wellbeing of the LGBTQI community, local ommunity involvement, and local support for LGBTQI individuals, i.e. organizations and sources of information for this community.
+Along with identifying service needs, the Survey has provided a method for gathering information about the health and wellbeing of the LGBTQ community, local ommunity involvement, and local support for LGBTQ individuals, i.e. organizations and sources of information for this community.

 Growing Together Fund's booth during Pride in the Plaza

-The Community Foundation's Growing Together Fund distributes grants to local organizations that focus on the principles of social justice, a civil society, and safety of our youth.
-On behalf of our donors, more than $130,000 in grants have been provided since 2002.
-An endowment fund of more than $300,000 supports local efforts focused on community inclusiveness now and in perpetuity.
+The Community Foundation's Growing Together Initiative Fund distributes grants to local organizations that focus on the principles of social justice, a civil society, and safety of our youth.
+On behalf of our donors, more than $150,000 in grants have been provided since 2002.
+An endowment fund of more than $370,000 supports local efforts focused on community inclusiveness now and in perpetuity.

 Organizations that have received grants include: